 - For trips purchased before 14 March: You can cancel the trip regardless of when the trip will take place, as long as it is not recommended to travel.
 If the area should turn yellow, and the Ministry of Foreign Affairs no longer advises against traveling, you must cancel within seven days of the council having ceased.
 For areas that first turn yellow and then red again, the rules above apply and we cover cancellations made 14 days or less before departure.

 Other useful information

-- If you need help from the Norwegian authorities and you are in another country, you should contact your nearest Norwegian foreign service.
-If you are far from such a station, contact the Ministry of Foreign Affairs (UD) by phone +47 23 95 00 00 or by e-mail UDops@mfa.no
+- If you need help from the Norwegian authorities and you are in another country, you should contact the nearest Norwegian foreign service mission.
+If you are far away from such a station, contact the Ministry of Foreign Affairs (UD) on telephone +47 23 95 00 00 or by e-mail UDops@mfa.no

-- If you need emergency medical assistance abroad, you can call our emergency phone: + 47 21 49 50 00
+- If you need emergency medical assistance abroad, you can call our emergency number: + 47 21 49 50 00

 - In collaboration with the Ministry of Foreign Affairs, we recommend all Norwegians abroad to register on the authorities' website www.reiseregistrering.no Remember also that you must delete the travel registration when you return home, so that the authorities have an overview at all times.

 - All Norwegians who are / are traveling abroad are encouraged to stay up to date on the Ministry of Foreign Affairs' travel advice